A Child Trust Fund (CTF) is a long-term tax-free savings account for children.

 You can continue to add up to £4,260 a year to your CTF account.
 The money belongs to the child and they can only take it out when they’re 18.
 They can take control of the account when they’re 16.

 There’s no tax to pay on the CTF income or any profit it makes.
-It won’t affect any benefits or tax credits you receive.
+It will not affect any benefits or tax credits you receive.

 Find your provider

-You can find out where a CTF’s held if you don’t know the provider.
+You can find out where a CTF is held if you do not know the provider.
 Fill in the form online to ask HM Revenue and Customs (HMRC).
-You’ll need to sign in to your Government Gateway account or register for one.
+You’ll need a Government Gateway user ID and password.
+If you do not have a user ID, you can create one when you fill in the online form.

 HMRC will contact you for more information if you’ve adopted the child or a court has given you parental responsibility for them.